addshore/wikicrowd/toolforge/README.md

 mw tools exec --tool=wikicrowd ./src/toolforge/update.sh
 ```

+## Live debugging

+If you cant find things in the logs, consider changing the Laravel config to show debug mode in `~/public_html/config`.

 ## Running scripts

 You can run artisan scripts from your local machine using mwcli.